Critical Thinking Skills

 All about the course

-Sound interesting?
-Find out more about what each module involves in our full course breakdown below.
+If you want to find out more about what each of our modules involves, take a look at our full course breakdown below.

 This module will help students to develop a broad range of critical thinking skills which are necessary to engage successfully with the complex intellectual tasks typically encountered in a university undergraduate programme.